-The first step in the tax research process is to establish all of the facts and circumstances provided by your client in order to determine which tax laws apply to your client’s fact pattern.
+The first step in the tax research process is to establish all the facts and circumstances provided by your client in order to determine which tax laws apply to your client’s fact pattern.
 At this initial stage, it is imperative not to omit nor overlook any of your client’s facts and circumstances whether appearing material or immaterial.
 Always be guided by the axiom that facts and circumstances appearing to be immaterial individually may, in fact, be material in the aggregate.

 Determine All the Issues

-The second step in the tax research process entails determining all of the tax issues affecting your client’s specific facts and circumstances and any and all mitigating factors.
+The second step in the tax research process entails determining all the tax issues affecting your client’s specific facts and circumstances and any and all mitigating factors.
 Normally, complex tax issues evolve through several stages of development.
-For instance an experienced tax professional, based upon his or her prior knowledge of the tax laws, can normally determine most of the initial pertinent issues in terms of general tax laws.
+For instance, an experienced tax professional based upon his or her prior knowledge of the tax laws, can normally determine most of the initial pertinent issues in terms of general tax laws.
 However, after performing an initial search of the authorities to answer the initial issues, a tax professional often discovers that one or more additional specific technical questions of interpretations must be resolved before the initial issues can be fully addressed.
 Consequently, at this stage, a tax professional may also encounter the need to obtain additional facts from the client.
 Accordingly, the tax research process may have to move back from step two to step one.
-In addition, you the tax professional may learn at this stage that facts initially not considered to be important may in fact prove critical to the resolution of all of your client’s tax issues.
+In addition, you the tax professional may learn at this stage that facts initially not considered to be important may in fact prove critical to the resolution of all your client’s tax issues.

 Identify Statutory, Administrative, and Judicial Authority